nes-lab/shepherd/docs/dev/virtual_source.rst

 =========================

 .. warning::
-   This data is old!
-TODO: Update
+   This information is old.
+The current implementation is more complex.

 The overall approach of VirtCap emulation is similar to regular emulation.
 Main difference is that the output is not a dac voltage / current,